vnoelifant/msr-student-template/README.md

 a special file.
 The front matter must be the first thing in the file and must take the form of valid YAML, set between triple-dashed lines (taken from Jekyll's documentation: http://jekyllrb.com/docs/frontmatter/).
-Here's a basic example that you'll find in the index.html file:
+Here's a basic example that you'll find in the [index.html](index.html) file:
 ```
 ---
 layout: main
 title: Portfolio
 ---
 ```
-This first item tells Jekyll to take all of the markup in index.html and plug it into the _layouts/main.html template to take the place of the {{ content }}
-variable found in that template file.
-The second item tells Jekyll to create a variable, page.title, that you can use in the markup of the template.
+This first item tells Jekyll to take all of the markup in the file and plug it into the [_layouts/main.html](_layouts/main.html) template to take the place of the ```{{ content }}``` variable found in that template file.
+The second item tells Jekyll to create a variable, ```page.title```, that you can use in the markup of the template.
 For example, in _layouts/main.html, you could write:
 ```
 <head>
 	<title>{{ page.title }}</title>